 Are you planning circle time activities, or are you looking to revamp your circle time ideas?
-Find out about how circle time is important, how to do circle time, circle time songs, and more!
+Whether you are new to circle time or a veteran teacher looking to add more interest to your large group time, I am here to help.
+I’ll be sharing:

 How Circle Time is Important